Lawmakers try to keep town halls from getting out of control

-DENVER (AP) — It was one of the most exclusive tickets in town: Only 800 were made available, and those lucky enough to score one were told they would have to show photo ID at the gate, where they would be issued a wristband and a number.
-No signs bigger than a sheet of notebook paper allowed, so as not to obscure anyone’s view.
+DENVER (AP) — It was one of the most exclusive tickets in town: Only 800 were made available, and those lucky enough to score one had to show photo ID at the gate, where they were issued a wristband and a number.
+No signs bigger than a sheet of notebook paper were allowed, so as not to obscure anyone’s view.

 The rules weren’t for a rock concert but for a town hall meeting Wednesday evening between Republican Rep. Mike Coffman and his suburban Denver constituents.

-Note: This story has been corrected to show that the Obama speech that was interrupted by Rep. Joe Wilson was not a State of the Union address and that Rep. Culberson’s first name is John.